Appsterdam/open/resources/FreeWorkspace.md

 # Appsterdam Centraal
 _Collaborate with your colleagues at our HQ and free workspace._

-## A Lab, Workhotel.001
+## A-Lab, Workhotel.001

-Appsterdam HQ is located at [A Lab](http://a-lab.nl) at Overhoeksplein, 1031 KS, Amsterdam.
+Appsterdam HQ is located at [A Lab](http://a-lab.nl) at Overhoeksplein 2, 1031 KS, Amsterdam.

 ### Directions